 Formation in Soul Care

-An online 15-month program Addressing the needs of anyone
+An online program Addressing the needs of anyone

 • Called to the ministry of spiritual direction